The single cast on knitting method is also called the thumb cast on, and backward

 Pretty simple right?

-Below is a great video demonstrating this cast on method.
+And for those of you who prefer watching, here's a great knitting video demonstrating this cast on method.